 I’ve been a DJ for a long time now (30+ years) although I’ve had a love of music for as long as I can remember.

 I started out in my teens at a Youth club in March 1987 doing the weekly disco on a Friday evening.

-The record decks I first used at the youth centre looked like this.
+The record decks I first used at the youth centre looked like this of course the ones I used were in better condition than these.

 It’s been a fun ride along the way even if it hasn’t always been plain sailing…

 How many venues have I worked at?
 Now there’s a damn good question!